 Spring Burning Safety

-As vital as fire is to preserving the Kansas Flint Hills, ranchers also recognize the importance of maintaining good air quality during the burning season.
-Therefore, in 2011, the Flint Hills Smoke Management Plan (SMP) was put in place to help balance the need for prescribed fire with the need for clean air in downwind communities.
+As vital as fire is to preserving the Kansas Flint Hills, ranchers also recognize the importance of maintaining good air quality and safety during the burning season.
+In 2011, the Flint Hills Smoke Management Plan (SMP) was put in place to help balance the need for prescribed fire with the need for clean air in downwind communities.
 To find out more about SMP, visit www.ksfire.org.

-A key element of the SMP website is the forecast map and the smoke modeling tool.
+Key elements of the SMP website are the forecast map and the smoke modeling tool.
 The map shows the potential smoke impact of burning in a certain area on urban air quality and is updated daily.
 The modeling tool allows ranchers to see where the smoke will go from a fire in their location.
 These tools help ranchers determine whether or not it’s a good day to burn, not only in their area, but also for those communities that may be downwind from the smoke.